connar/connar.github.io/content/posts/dll-hijacking-journey.md

 ### 2.4 Why "signed" matters here

 EDR and Windows security policies often grant signed binaries implicit trust.
-When a signed process loads a DLL from its own folder, that event is far less likely to trip an alert than an unknown `.exe` doing the same thing.
+When a signed process loads a DLL from its own folder, that event is far less likely to trigger an alert than an unknown `.exe` doing the same thing.
 So a signed sideloading host gives an attacker two things at once, code execution and camouflage.
 This is perhaps the reason behind why the campaign shown in the Splunk post used a signed binary to run a malicious dll.

 ### 2.5 The things that could stop me